fortinet-fortisoar/solution-pack-soar-essentials/docs/iec/indicator-extraction-wizard.md

 - Click ![](../res/iec/icon-check.svg) **Save & Continue** to save the changes and move to the next page.

-For each file excluded from extraction, a comment is added.
+For each file excluded from extraction, a comment is added to the associated alert.
 For example, a file named `headers.txt` carries the comment

 >`headers.txt` has been excluded from file indicator creation.